tracerinteractive/TaskForce/README.md

 ![GitHub Login](https://github.com/tracerinteractive/TaskForce/assets/43829991/eab20d9f-909b-49bd-8f01-4a40e60b5ee7)

 To use the Task Force Editor you must have an Epic Games account with a linked GitHub account.
 If you do not have an Epic Games account or have never linked your accounts before then proceed with the following instructions.
-If you've already linked your accounts then skip ahead to the [download + install](#download--install) section.
+If you've already joined the Epic Games organization on GitHub then skip ahead to the [download + install](#download--install) section.

 ---